-Of 1622 subjects who attended the physical examination in 2010-12, complete data on falls or disability in the follow-up questionnaire in 2014 were available for 1198 study members.
-Of those, 380 (32%) were classified as non-frail, 652 (54%) as pre-frail and 166 (14%) as frail based on the Fried frailty phenotype.
-In addition, 521 (43%) were classified as non-frail, 580 (48%) as pre-frail and 97 (8%) as frail according to the FRAIL scale.
+Of 1622 participants who attended the physical examination in 2010-2012, complete data on falls or disability in the follow-up questionnaire in 2014 were available for 1198 study members.
+Of those, 380 (32%) were classified as nonfrail, 652 (54%) as prefrail, and 166 (14%) as frail based on the Fried frailty phenotype.
+In addition, 521 (43%) were classified as nonfrail, 580 (48%) as prefrail, and 97 (8%) as frail according to the FRAIL scale.
 The characteristics of the baseline sample are summarized in Table 1.
-Over the 3-year follow-up period (mean=2.96 years, SD=0.52), 128 (15%) participants developed incident disability and 163 (16%) reported at least one fall within the previous 12 months.
-A total of 83 deaths occurred (5%) during this follow-up period with a mean survival time of 1.17 years (mean=1.17 years, SD=1.16).
+Over the 3-year follow-up period (mean = 2.96 years, standard deviation = 0.52), 128 (15%) participants developed incident disability, and 163 (16%) reported at least 1 fall within the previous 12 months.
+A total of 83 deaths occurred (5%) during this follow-up period with a mean survival time of 1.17 years (mean = 1.17 years, standard deviation = 1.16).

-Table 2 presents the associations of subjectively and objectively assessed frailty components with incident disability, falls, and all-cause mortality over the 3 year follow-up period.
+Table 2 presents the associations of subjectively and objectively assessed frailty components with incident disability, falls, and allcause mortality over the 3-year follow-up period.
 After adjustments for age, both objectively and subjectively assessed physical inactivity and slow walking speed were significantly associated with incident disability, falls and all-cause mortality.
 Objectively assessed weight loss was significantly associated with a higher risk for mortality only; in contrast, subjectively assessed weight loss was additionally associated with a higher risk for incident falls.
 Being in the bottom quintile of physical assessments of grip strength was not significantly predictive of any of the considered outcomes.
 However, self-reported inability to grip with hands was significantly associated with incident disability and falls.
 Finally, exhaustion was significantly associated with incident disability, but not incident falls or mortality.
-Based on the Fried frailty phenotype, pre-frail and frail subjects were at a higher risk for incident disability and mortality, but only frail individuals were at a significantly higher risk for incident falls.
+Based on the Fried frailty phenotype, prefrail and frail participants were at a higher risk for incident disability and mortality, but only frail individuals were at a significantly higher risk for incident falls.

-Table 3 presents the discriminative ability of the Fried frailty phenotype and the subjective frailty components for incident disability over the 3 year follow-up period.
-Results of the ROC tests showed moderate ability of the Fried frailty phenotype to discriminate between subjects with and without incident disability (AUC=0.63, 95%CI 0.59-0.68).
+Table 3 presents the discriminative ability of the Fried frailty phenotype and the subjective frailty components for incident disability over the 3-year follow-up period.
+Results of the ROC tests showed moderate ability of the Fried frailty phenotype to discriminate between participants with and without incident disability [AUC = 0.63, 95% confidence interval (CI) 0.59-0.68].
 Of the subjectively measured frailty components, walking speed, physical inactivity, and exhaustion had comparable AUC values to the one obtained by the Fried frailty phenotype, while weight loss and grip strength showed significantly reduced discriminatory ability.
-Therefore, subjectively measures of walking speed, physical activity and exhaustion were used to identify models predictive of incident disability.
-Models including any of these two subjective frailty components did not have an appreciably higher AUC than the one obtained for the Fried frailty phenotype (all p-values >0.05).
-However, the model including slow walking speed, physical inactivity and exhaustion, showed a significant improvement in the discriminative ability for incident disability (AUC=0.68, 95%CI 0.63-0.72 for Model D in Table 3) in comparison to the Fried frailty phenotype (p=0.01).
-In addition, the significant IDI (IDI=1%, p=0.03) also suggested improvement in the re-classification of cases with incident disability compared to the model which included slow walking speed and physical inactivity only.
+Therefore, subjectively measures of walking speed, physical activity, and exhaustion were used to identify models predictive of incident disability.
+Models including any of these 2 subjective frailty components did not have an appreciably higher AUC than the one obtained for the Fried frailty phenotype (all P values > .05).
+However, the model including slow walking speed, physical inactivity, and exhaustion, showed a significant improvement in the discriminative ability for incident disability (AUC = 0.68, 95% CI 0.63-0.72 for model D in Table 3) in comparison to the Fried frailty phenotype (P = .01).
+In addition, the significant IDI (IDI = 1%; P = .03) also suggested improvement in the reclassification of cases with incident disability compared with the model, which included slow walking speed and physical inactivity only.